 Another Reason To Stand Up For Yourself

-This is a true story thatold_lady I experienced many years ago.
+This is a true story that I experienced many years ago.
 I’ve often said that my clients teach me something every day.
 Well, this client taught me a great deal in a matter of minutes.
 I hope her story impacts you as it did me.

 About twenty years ago I was asked to do a consultation at a skilled nursing center.
 The patient was a 97 year old woman who was exhibiting symptoms of depression.